vladfaust/vladfaust.github.io/posts/2020-08-07-hello-world.md

 ---
 title: Hello, World!
 location: Moscow, Russia
+excerpt: How many years of programming experience is needed to be qualified to start a tech blog?
+Time for an introductory post!
+cover: /public/img/me.jpg
 ---

 How many years of programming experience is needed to be qualified to start a tech blog?